lucasmateo/iot-occupancy-sensors/README.md

 openssl pkcs12 -nodes -in yourP12File.p12 -nocerts -out privateKey.key
 ```

+Both the wifi protocol are implemented.
+To change wich one is used change the wifi_build.h file and build the application again.

 ### Build

 to setup your environment follow the instruction in this link :